 The rest of the paper is organized as follows.
 We first discuss the related works in Section II.
-Then, we discuss out choice of fragmentation metric and re-configuration actions for defragmentation followed by a formal problem definition in Section III.
-Then, we present our SA algorithm for re-optimizing VN embedding over an EON in Section IV.
-Our greedy search approach with a bounded number of re-configuration actions is presented in Section V. Then, we present the evaluation results in Section VI.
-We conclude with some future research directions in Section VII.
+Then, we discuss our choice of fragmentation metric and re-configuration actions, followed by a formal problem definition in Section III.
+In Section IV, we present our SA algorithm for re-optimizing VN embedding over an EON.
+Our greedy search approach with a bounded number of re-configuration actions is presented in Section V, and the DRL-based time selection strategy for invoking the re-optimization operations is presented in Section VI.
+Evaluation results are presented in Section VII.
+We conclude with some future research directions in Section VIII.